doursand/drlnd-project-2/Report.md

 Each of these networks maintain a current version (that we are training using experience buffer) and a target version which are updated on a regular basis using a soft update mechanism (meaning that only a small portion of the weights from the current networks are transfer to the target network)

-The Actor and the Critic neural net use the same architecture in my implementation, ie using two hidden layer of 256 and 128 + batch normalization on the first hidden layer, and Relu for the activation function
+The Actor and the Critic neural net use the same architecture in my implementation, ie using two hidden layer of 256 and 128 neurons , batch normalization on the first hidden layer, and Relu for the activation function

 ## Agent setup
 The agent is setup to learn from an experience buffer, meaning that we are collecting a given amount of experiences tuples (state", "action", "reward", "next_state", "done") before using mini-batches randomly selected from this experience buffer in order to train the current version of the neural networks